 The directive requires that payment service providers expose open APIs, enabling secure access to bank accounts and information through third-party providers.
 There are three primary categories of these providers.

-• Account Servicing Payment Service Providers (ASPSPs).
-These are institutions, such as banks, building societies, wealth management companies, and investment firms, that offer payment accounts with online access.
+These are institutions, such as banks, credit card companies, building societies, wealth management companies, and investment firms, that offer payment accounts with online access.

 Source: Tibco

-These institutions process sensitive data privacy, including card information, bank account information, full names, and government identification numbers.
+These institutions process sensitive customer data, including card information, bank account information, full names, and government identification numbers.
 Consequently, institutions that comply with PSD2 must also comply with GDPR regulations to ensure the protection of personal data.

 Consequently, PSD2 has had a significant impact on the financial services industry, encouraging the development of new payment solutions such as mobile payments and peer-to-peer transfers.
 It has also paved the way for innovative services from fintech companies and led to increased competition between traditional banks and new entrants.